ot24net/umon/README.md

 # About
-Yet another live reload app for golang, it watch xxx.go files only.
+Yet another live reload app for golang, it watchs xxx.go files only.

 # Install
 ```